Governor Stein Announces More Than $11 Million for Great Trails State Program Projects in Western North Carolina

 - Alleghany County: AppHealthCare, $150,000 for Pathways to a Greener Future: Designing the First Greenway in Alleghany County.

-- Ashe County: Blue Ridge Conservatory, $312,000 for Lansing Creeper Trail Park Expansion.
+- Ashe County: Blue Ridge Conservancy, $312,000 for Lansing Creeper Trail Park Expansion.

 - Ashe County: New River Conservancy, $130,666 for New River Paddle Trail Expansion.